-As the first illustration, we start by considering the scenario that the ``hypothetical Covid-19" happened for three years during 1970-1972.
-In terms of the data, we add the re-distributed Covid-19 deaths (U.S. 2020) into the total deaths in 1970, 1971 and 1972.
-It is worth noting that in practice, the death number from a pandemic will be different for each year.
-However, in this simulation we assume it kept unchanged for simplicity, since our goal is to create outliers instead of concerning their exact values.
-For each of the SVD (Figure 2, top), Poisson GLM (Figure 2, middle) and the proposed robust $t$-PPCA (Figure 2, bottom), we estimate the parameters with and without the added outliers and compare the results.
+As an initial illustration, we consider a scenario where a ``hypothetical Covid-19" pandemic occurred for three years from 1970-1972.
+In terms of data, we incorporate the redistributed Covid-19 deaths (U.S. 2020) into the total deaths in 1970, 1971, and 1972.
+Although the number of deaths from a pandemic will vary year to year in reality, we assume it remains constant in this simulation for simplicity's sake, as our goal is to generate outliers rather than focusing on their precise values.
+For each of the SVD (Figure 2, top), Poisson GLM (Figure 2, middle), and the proposed robust $t$-PPCA (Figure 2, bottom), we estimate parameters with and without the added outliers and compare the results.

-In this experiment, the estimates of $a_x$ are basically unaffected when adding outliers for all the three methods (see plots in Appendix B), which is consistent with Figure 1, and implies that $\Hat{a}_x$ seems to inherently be robust to outliers.
-This observation can be formally demonstrated later in Table 3.
-On the other hand, both the SVD and Poisson GLM methods produce highly fragile estimates for $b_x$ in the presence of outliers, which can be observed in Figure 2.
-Clearly $b_x$ are overestimated for old ages, which makes perfect sense since most of the deaths in the added outlier (hypothetical Covid-19) are for the old ages (from Table 2) and at the starting of the experiment period (1970-1972).
-Recall that $b_x$ represents the sensitivity of the death rates with respect to the time index $k_t$, thus a positive outlier at the beginning will inflate the overall sensitivity $b_x$.
-On contrast, the proposed $t$-PPCA approach gives extremely robust estimates over all ages $x=0,\cdots,100$ for $b_x$ even though the outliers are inserted.
+In this experiment, the estimates of $a_x$ are essentially unaffected when adding outliers for all three methods as seen from Figure 2, which is consistent with Figure 1 and implies that $\Hat{a}_x$ seems to inherently be robust to outliers.
+This observation is later formalized in Table 2.
+On the other hand, both the SVD and Poisson GLM methods produce highly fragile estimates for $b_x$ in the presence of outliers, which is visible in Figure 2.
+As expected, $b_x$ is overestimated for older ages, as most of the deaths in the added outlier (hypothetical Covid-19) are among the older population (as indicated in Table 1) and occur at the beginning of the experimental period (1970-1972).
+Given that $b_x$ represents the sensitivity of the death rates with respect to the time index $k_t$, a positive outlier at the beginning will inflate the overall sensitivity $b_x$.
+Conversely, our proposed $t$-PPCA approach provides extremely robust estimates across all ages $x=0,\cdots,100$ for $b_x$, even when outliers are inserted.